-Bt11 x MIR162 x MIR604 x GA21 maize was produced by combining Bt11, MIR162, MIR604 and GA21 maize through conventional breeding.
-Therefore Bt11 x MIR162 x MIR604 x GA21 maize plants produce the transgenic proteins inherited from each of the single GM maize events: Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS.
+Bt11 x MIR162 x GA21 maize was produced by combining Bt11, MIR162 and GA21 maize through conventional breeding.
+Therefore Bt11 x MIR162 x GA21 maize plants produce the transgenic proteins inherited from each of the single GM maize events: Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS.
 The Cry1Ab and Vip3Aa20 proteins confer protection against certain lepidopteran pests and are known for the specificity to insects from the order Lepidoptera.
-The mCry3A protein confers protection against certain coleopteran pests and it is well known for its specificity to insects from the order Coleoptera.
-The other transgenic proteins produced by the stacked maize, PAT, PMI, MIR604 PMI and mEPSPS are not known to have any effects on organisms.
-Therefore the target organisms for Bt11 x MIR162 x MIR604 x GA21 maize are limited to certain species of Coleoptera and Lepidoptera.
+The other transgenic proteins produced by the stacked maize, PAT, PMI and mEPSPS are not known to have any effects on organisms.
+Therefore the target organisms for Bt11 x MIR162 x GA21 maize are limited to certain species of Lepidoptera.

-The cultivation of Bt11 x MIR162 x MIR604 x GA21 maize is not within the scope of this application, therefore plant interactions with target organisms are highly unlikely in the EU.
-In the unlikely event that small amounts of Bt11 x MIR162 x MIR604 x GA21 maize grain could accidentally find their way into the environment this would represent extremely low levels of exposure and the survival of this grain would be very unlikely.
+The cultivation of Bt11 x MIR162 x GA21 maize is not within the scope of this application, therefore plant interactions with target organisms are highly unlikely in the EU.
+In the unlikely event that small amounts of Bt11 x MIR162 x GA21 maize grain could accidentally find their way into the environment this would represent extremely low levels of exposure and the survival of this grain would be very unlikely.
 Any plants germinating from this grain could be easily controlled using any of the current agronomic measures taken to control other commercially available maize.
-Therefore Bt11 x MIR162 x MIR604 x GA21 maize is extremely unlikely to germinate and survive outside agricultural environments and its potential to interact with target species is very low.
+Therefore Bt11 x MIR162 x GA21 maize is extremely unlikely to germinate and survive outside agricultural environments and its potential to interact with target species is very low.